google-research-datasets/clang8/README.md

 ## Tokenization Post-Processing for CoNLL-14

-After training a model and computing predictions for the CoNLL-14 test set, we ran some post-processing steps found in `retokenize.py` to fix tokenization discrepancies.
+After training a model and computing predictions on the CoNLL-14 test set for the paper, we ran some post-processing steps found in `retokenize.py` to fix tokenization discrepancies.
 This improves the F0.5 scores by about 2.5 points (for T5 xxl).

-You may instead want to try applying the post-processing steps to cLang-8 targets.
+You may instead want to try applying the post-processing steps to cLang-8 targets before training a model.

 ## Data Format